taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Classes
-Since the conecpts of interfaces and functions are highly related it is more sensible for them to be in one package.
-This is where classes come in handy, it allows use to define groups of variables and functions that related.
+Since the concepts of interfaces and functions are correlated, it is more sensible for them to be in one package.
+Classes can define groups of variables and functions that are related.

 ```typescript
 // Defining a class